On the Brill-Noether loci of a curve embedded in a K3 surface: The Brill-Noether loci

-Moreover any curve in $|D|$ must be irreducible and reduced since its intersection with the ample line bundle $H$ is equal to $1$; therefore, two different curves in $D$ cannot share any component and since $D^2=0$ they cannot meet in any point.
-It follows that $|D|$ is a base point free pencil and it cuts a $g^1_1$ on $C$; which is clearly impossible. \end{proof}
+Any curve in $|D|$ must be irreducible and reduced since its intersection with the ample line bundle $H$ is equal to $1$; therefore, two different curves in $|D|$ have empty intersection because $D^2=0$.
+It follows that $|D|$ is a base point free pencil, hence it cuts a $g^1_1$ on $C$, which is impossible. \end{proof}